broadinstitute/cellpainting-gallery/documentation/uploading_to_cpg.md

 ## 6. Run your transfer commands

-Activate your credentials with `./create_credentials.sh`.
+Activate your credentials with `source ./create_credentials.sh`.
-(Note that if you have saved your `create_credentials.sh` files into a different location than you are currently navigated into, you will need to instead run `/path/to/create_credentials.sh` with your correct file location.)
+(Note that if you have saved your `source create_credentials.sh` files into a different location than you are currently navigated into, you will need to instead run `source /path/to/create_credentials.sh` with your correct file location.)
 This activates your credentials for 12 hours (the maximum duration).

 Run your transfer commands to `staging-cellpainting-gallery`.